seanandreini/code-summarization-mlsa-project/README.md

 python -m scripts.summarize --dir PATH_OF_MODEL --exp_name NAME_OF_EXPERIMENT --input CODE
 ```

-For example, if you wanted to get a summary using the default transformer model you would need to run:
+For example, if you wanted to get a summary using the experiment transformer named best_bleu_50k downloaded from the [latest release](https://github.com/seanandreini/code-summarization-mlsa-project/releases/latest) you would need to run:
 ```
-python -m scripts.summarize --dir checkpoints/models/transformer --exp_name default --input "def load_config(path):
+python -m scripts.summarize --dir checkpoints/models/transformer --exp_name best_bleu_50k --input "def load_config(path):
      with open(path, 'r') as f:
          return json.load(f)"
 ```